AmrithKrishnan/ARAMS_project/README.md

-ROS2 files for Autonomous driving, completed as part of ARAMS course project.
+The scope of this project is to drive a car autonomoulsy in a simulated environment.
+This was developed as part of the coursework for Autonomous Mobile Robotic System - Master Mechatronics at FH Aachen.

-Prerequisites: arams-city files, nav2 assosciated files and other ros2 dependencies
+Prerequisites: ROS@, arams-city files (virtual city - accessible via ili.fh-aachen.de) , nav2 assosciated files and other ros2 dependencies
+The following is a brief description of the packages / nodes used:

 Structure: